Honey Awards Rules

 • Wildflower honey

-The DVBA Committee reserves the right to merge or split classes depending on the number of entries received.
+The DVBA Committee reserves the right to merge, split or cancel classes depending on the number of entries received.

 4. Entry Limits